 The CBS has the 20 percent match on hand and has various options to fund the match.
 One option is that MSC Port Wall could be funded in large part by the MSC Enterprise Fund Working Capital.
+Another option is the General Funds account.
 In addition, as revenue generated from the Port Wall is paid to the Harbor Fund, there is justification to use Harbor Fund working capital to fund part or all of the required match for the MSC Port Wall.
 There are no restrictions on these funds and the City's Assembly meeting of June 22, 2021 notes that these funds may be used for this purpose.

-Table 1 - Project Cost Allocation
+$Table \ 1-Project \ Cost \ Allocation$